Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 1. Change the second info box has a warning.
 This should use `--color-danger` or `--color-callout`.
 2. The color of "Important!" is not right.
 This should use the `--color-light` or another color.

-## Apply some Custom properties

-There is a

 ## Reset CSS

 The reason HTML that you write looks the way it does is because browser applies default CSS styles to elements.